Wence024/ClassFlow/docs/feature-plans/class-merging.md

         2. If it matches, render the `<SessionCell />` as normal (it will have the correct `colSpan`).
         3. If it does **not** match, it means another row is responsible for rendering this merged block, so you should render **nothing** for this cell and all subsequent cells covered by its `colSpan`.
         4. Ensure your loop correctly skips the periods that are covered by another row's `colSpan` to avoid rendering extra `EmptyCell` components.

+New task: adjust capacity conflict check total sum for a classroom.